cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 #  Initialize the Blockchain

 In this chapter you create the basic blockchain module for the interchain exchange app.
-You will scaffold the blockchain, the module, the transaction, the IBC packets and messages.
-In the later chapters you will integrate more code into each of the transaction handlers.
+You scaffold the blockchain, the module, the transaction, the IBC packets and messages.
+In the later chapters you  integrate more code into each of the transaction handlers.

 ## Install Starport